soyangelaromero/soyangelaromero/README.md

 - 👋 Hi, I’m @soyangelaromero
 - 👀 I’m interested in learning how to develop applications that facilitate everyday activities, new programming languages and interface design skills.
-- 🌱 I’m currently learning web development (HTML, CSS, Javascript) and I am a third year Systems Engineering student.
+- 🌱 I’m currently learning web development (HTML, CSS, Javascript) and I am almost System Engineer.
 - 💞️ I’m looking to collaborate on the development of a website to improve and learn all it takes.
 - 📫 Find me on Instagram as @angela.romesp!